rkyzk/your-poetry/README.md

 - Search poems and profiles

 ## Wireframes
-Wireframes can be found [here](https://wireframe.cc/pro/edit/672331)
+Wireframes for this application can be found [here.](https://wireframe.cc/pro/edit/672331) Please click on "Homepage" in the upper left corner to see wireframes of different pages.

 ## Notes on Design
 **Fonts**